mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 [San?] is distraction.
 Distraction is a state [where] the mind is annoyed with troublesome [things], and is [indeterminate?].
 That is distraction.
 So distraction, broadly speaking, means ... relative understanding.
 Various relative understandings: relative views, relative thoughts.
 Or, worldly thoughts.
 Worldly thoughts means to understand or view something in the dualistic world.
 That is distraction.

 So if you understand something in the dualistic world ... whatever kind of idea or view you can get, it's [a] cause of distraction.
 For instance, good or evil, or neutral.
-Or hard practice, or easy practice, or, so-so.
+Or hard practice, or easy practice, or so-so.
 Whatever kind of idea you get in the dualistic world, all becomes [a] cause of distraction.
 That is really distraction.

 ###### 10:27